ethantompkins/ethantompkins.github.io/_posts/2023-09-21-Sack-Prediction-LR.md

 tags: ['python']
 ---

 In the National Football League (NFL), every play has a possibility of changing the game.
 One such game-changing play is the sack, where a quarterback is tackled behind the line of scrimmage before he can throw a forward pass.
-Predicting when a sack might occur can offer teams a strategic advantage, and with the power of machine learning, this prediction becomes feasible.

-In this post, we'll walk through a Python notebook that leverages NFL play-by-play data to predict the occurrence of sacks.
+Using logistic regression, we can make a prediction on whethere a sack is likely to happen based on different circumstances within a game.

 ---

 #### 1. Setting the Stage: Installing and Importing Libraries

 The first step involves setting up the necessary Python libraries.
 Among these are:
-- `nfl_data_py`: A unique package tailored for fetching NFL data.
+- `nfl_data_py`: A  package for fetching NFL data.
 - `pandas`, `numpy`: For data manipulation.
 - `matplotlib`, `seaborn`: For visualization.
 - `sklearn`, `xgboost`: For machine learning.